fjammes/vagrant-openstack-example/README.md

-How to use Vagrant+NCSA openstack to boot Qserv vm
+How to use Vagrant+NCSA openstack to boot Qserv virtual machines ==
-==

 # Pre-requisites